gebibebi/python/README.md

 statsmodels and sklearn for regression modeling and evaluation.

 Author
-Name: Dilnaz Shanova
+Name: Dilnaz Shanova.

 Contact: gebibebi on Github